tyhdefu/economics-notes/src/macro/spec.md

   - The difference between supply side policies and supply side improvements
     - Supply side changes often come from the private sector, i.e technology improvements, investment
   - How supply side policies such as tax changes designed to change personal incentives, may increase potential output of economy and increase growth
-  - The role of supply side policies in reducing the natural rate of unemployment - TODO
+  - The role of supply side policies in reducing the [natural rate of unemployment](philips_curve.md#natural-rate-of-unemployment)
   - Free market supply side policies
     - Tax cuts
     - Privatisation